 P. VIJAYAN

-SABARIMALA, KERELA Every place or worship should be modest and think about the cleanliness plus promotion and conservation of nature that is water and air.
+SABARIMALA, KERALA

+56

 We believe that we come from nothing and go from nothing.
-Our body is 70% water, remaining 20% is air we are breathing and rest 10% is food we are eating.
-So if you don't preserve these three things our body and mind will be contaminated.
+Our body is 70 percent water, remaining 20 percent is air we are breathing and rest 10 percent is food we are eating.
+So if you do not preserve these three things, our body and mind will be contaminated.
 That is the biggest problem.
 I am convinced that we should all spend a portion of our time - promoting cleanliness and conservation.
+77